stefb965/vscode-documents-scripting/README.md

 Visual Studio Code extension.

-This extension intends to help you creating, editing and executing JavaScript files on a Documents-Server.
+This extension provides support for creating and editing JavaScript files on a DOCUMENTS Server.

 ## Features